xratberkeley/decal-site/labs/Oculus/lab1.md

 # Adding to the Environment

 Look through the project directory and find out where the 3D models used for this project are stored.
 You'll find a lot more than what we used in the scene!
 As a final exercise, drag in some of models and decorate the scene with them.
+When done, **Patch and Run** to your headset!

 # Check Off